Home » Employment » Military Spouse Employment: Most Common Struggles

 READ: 10 Unexpected Careers Through MyCAA (links to CollegeRecon)

 These struggles can cause some spouses to decide to wait on their education and careers until their spouse retires.
 That doesn’t always have to be the case.
-There are ways to move forward and to be able to achieve your dreams, even within the military lifestyle.
-Look for new ways to doing things in your career field and be open to something you might not have thought about doing in the past.
+There are ways to move forward and achieve your dreams, even within the military lifestyle.
+Look for new ways to do things in your career field and be open to something you might not have thought about doing in the past.

 RELATED: